 The Coutura also uses solar energy to charge its battery and with its overcharge prevention technology, it’s sure to last a long time.
-This remarkable Seiko watch has a black dial with 3 sub dials, gold-tone indexes, and gold luminescent hands.
+This remarkable Japanese watch has a black dial with 3 sub dials, gold-tone indexes, and gold luminescent hands.
 It’s mostly silver stainless steel with some gold trimmings on the bezel, buttons, and bracelet.

 The Seiko 5 SNK803 Automatic Sport Watch is a very casual watch that you can wear every day for most occasions and activities.
 It comes with a round dial in a round 36mm silver case.
 The time indexes feature both 5-minute increments as well as the hourly indicators.

 This watch comes with a beige nylon canvas strap.
-It’s only rated to be 3-bar water resistant, which means it can fair pretty well with splashes but it is not designed to be worn while swimming, so take it off before taking a dip.
+It’s only rated to be 3-bar water-resistant, which means it can fair pretty well with splashes but it is not designed to be worn while swimming, so take it off before taking a dip.
 This sporty Seiko watch is powered by a self-winding automatic movement.

 This watch is a minimalist’s dream.
 The first thing you’ll notice is that it’s almost entirely black.
 The bezel is black with contrasting silver hands, a white date number over a black background date window, and white, very thin bar hour indicators.

-It runs on solar power and has an impressive 10-month battery reserve after being fully charged.
+This minimalist watch runs on solar power and has an impressive 10-month battery reserve after being fully charged.
 It is only rated to be 3-bar water resistant though, so it’s really not for outdoor or water sports, which is fine since its classic look fits better with casual daily wear and more formal settings.

 The Recraft SNKP25 is an elegant gentleman’s watch with a vintage flair.
 It features an attractive rectangular silver stainless steel case.
 The bezel is black highlighted with red tones.
-While the shape of the watch face is rectangular, it does feature and inner circular dial.
+While the shape of the watch face is rectangular, it does feature an inner circular dial.
 The gold hands and hour indicators contrast well with the black and red background.
 It comes with a black, leather strap with a brown, suede lining.

 This daring watch instantly catches the eye with its brightly colored strap.
 The black nylon canvas strap comes with 2 blue lines flanking a central orange line.
 This color scheme is continued with the blue dial, 3 black sub-dials, an orange-accented second hand, and an orange chrono minute subdial hand.
-The dial also features a silver bordered circumference for the time indexes as well as an outer black circumference for the tachymeter.
+The dial also features a silver-bordered circumference for the time indexes as well as an outer black circumference for the tachymeter.